 Women are no longer expected to work in stilts

 We haven’t achieved true workplace equality among genders but we’re getting there.
-One sign of this progression is the fact that women in most – not all – professions aren’t expected to work in high heels.
+One sign of this progression is that women in most – not all – professions aren’t expected to work in high heels.
 This relaxing of the female dress code represents a gradual but nonetheless significant shift in valuing someone’s ability over their appearance.

 Just as all clothes come in and out of fashion, it seems as if the suit’s stranglehold on portraying competence and seriousness is loosening.
-Like many trends this one can be traced back to the tech gurus of Silicon Valley; they demonstrate that it’s possible to spearhead a multi-billion-dollar business while favouring polo shirts over the traditional shirt and tie combo.
+Like many trends this one can be traced back to the tech gurus of Silicon Valley.
+They demonstrate that it’s possible to spearhead a multi-billion-dollar business while favouring polo shirts over the traditional shirt and tie combo.

 As with any significant cultural change, there will be scepticism, there will be resistance and there will be outcry.
 However, what we can learn from this is: playing your part and playing it well should consistently outweigh looking the part.